 What is nitrite?

-Nitrite is produced by the beneficial bacteria in the pond and filters as they break down the harmful waste ammonia excreted by the fish.
-Although not as toxic as ammonia, nitrite is still very damaging to the health of the fish.
-Nitrite itself is broken down into nitrate which is virtualy harmless to pond fish.
+Nitrite is produced by beneficial filtration bacteria as they break down the harmful waste ammonia excreted by the fish.
+Like ammonia, it is not visible to the naked eye.
+Although it is not as toxic as ammonia, nitrite is still very damaging to the health of the fish.
+Nitrite itself is broken down into nitrate, which is practically harmless to fish.

 What do I do if the Nitrite level is wrong?

-If a level of 0.25 – 0.5 mg/l (ppm) is recorded then add a filter booster such as Koi Care Filter Bugs If a level above this is recorded then a substantial water change is essential.
-Change 25% of the pond volume for 1 mg/L (ppm) nitrite and 50% for nitrite levels above this.
-Koi Care Zeolite will remove ammonia (and thus nitrite) from pond water and can be recharged.
-If you do record a nitrite level in your pond, then it is important to check other vital water quality parameters, especially Oxygen, pH and Ammonia.
+If 0.25 – 0.5 mg/l (ppm) of nitrite is found, then add Filter Bugs.
+If a level above this is recorded, then a substantial water change is essential.
+Change 25% of the water volume for 1 mg/l (ppm) nitrite and 50% for nitrite levels above this.
+If any level of nitrite is detected Zeolite will remove ammonia (and thus nitrite) from the water and can be recharged.
+If you do record a nitrite level, then it is important to check other vital water quality parameters, especially pH and ammonia.

 Contains 40 Tests